AlfrescoLabs/chef-alfresco/README.md

   }
 }
 ```
-You can disable this feature (i.e. if you ship a `log4j.properties` within your war) by defining the following attribute:
+You can disable this feature (i.e. if you ship a `log4j.properties` within your WAR) by defining the following attribute:
 ```
 "alfresco": {
   "generate.repo.log4j.properties": false